dfki-ric/ugv_nav4d/paper/paper.md

 - [Hunter-SE](https://robotik.dfki-bremen.de/de/forschung/robotersysteme/hunterse)
 - [SherpaTT](https://robotik.dfki-bremen.de/de/forschung/robotersysteme/sherpatt)
 - [Asguard-IV](https://robotik.dfki-bremen.de/de/forschung/robotersysteme/asguard-iv)

+### Limitations
+As explained earlier, ugv_nav4d maintains a Traversability Map based on the user-provided MLS.
+It is common practice to map only the static environment in the MLS.
+As a consequence, dynamic obstacles are not considered during the planning phase of ugv_nav4d.
+Therefore, ugv_nav4d is currently suitable for static environments.
+In principle, it is possible to generate an MLS and subsequently a Traversability Map for each point cloud sample.
+This would ensure that dynamic obstacles are visible in the Traversability Map and are considered in the planning phase.
+We are working on various approaches to make it capable of operating in dynamic environments.

 # Acknowledgements
 The ugv_nav4d library was initiated and is currently developed at the Robotics Innovation Center of the German Research Center for Artificial Intelligence (DFKI) in Bremen, together with the Robotics Group of the University of Bremen.
 The development was started in the scope of the Entern project (50RA1406), which has been funded by the German Aerospace Center (DLR) with funds from the German Federal Ministry for Economic Affairs and Climate Action (BMWK).